HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/roadmaps/rm_install_deployment/rm_advanced_cfg/rm_production_farm.md

 # HCL Digital Experience roadmap: Portal farm

-A server farms offers a simple way to build and maintain a highly scalable, highly available server environment.
+A server farm offers a simple way to build and maintain a highly scalable, highly available server environment.

 !!!remember
     Ensure that you configure the web server plug-in after you transfer your database.